geoffrey/uber-dash-configurator/README.md

 uber-dash-configurator
 ===

-Simple utility to generate an `AWS Lambda script` to use with a `AWS IoT rule` connected to a new `Amazon Dash button`.
+Utility to generate personalized `AWS Lambda` scripts to use within `AWS IoT` rules setup for `Amazon Dash button` new generation.

-The utility let you connect with Uber in order to get a `token`.
-It also let you choose a `pickup and a dropoff location` as well as the `product` you wish to order from your button.
-In order to not require dependencies and make the script more lean and easy to setup on AWS Lambda, I had to use node's `https` module to post requests to uber.
+How does it works?
+===

+Simply go to [the hosted version](https://uber-dash-configurator.herokuapp.com) and login with Uber.

+Follow the 4 simple steps in order to get your personalized runnable `AWS Lambda` script.

 Development
 ===

+Create an Uber application to allow Oauth and copy/paste the credentials in the `./config.js` file.

 ```
 npm install
 npm start